ddnexus/pagy/docs/how-to.md

 5. Render the pagination:

-    - If your app renders the views server-side:
+    - Option A: if your app renders the views server-side:

         1. Include the frontend in some helper (e.g. `ApplicationHelper` in Rails):